 Unfortunately, while Consumer Cellular may have fantastic coverage and the latest phones with affordable finance options, the service is oriented toward the senior demographic.
 If you're not a senior citizen, you might find other MVNOs like Republic Wireless, CREDO, or Straight Talk are better.
 It all depends on what your needs are.

 Curious about what the other phone carriers may offer for plans?
-Then be sure to check out our cell phone plans series.
+Then be sure to compare cheap cell phone plans.